lescailab/hpc_guide/intro.rst

 The queue manager also allows you to specify certain requirements for your program to run.
 For example, your program may need to run on a node with a lot of memory.
 If you specify this when submitting your job, the queue manager will make sure to run the job on a node with at least that amount of memory available.

-At NIBSC we use a queue manager called Slurm: to run your programs on the HPC, you’ll be interacting a lot with Slurm.
+At EOS we use a queue manager called Slurm: to run your programs on the HPC, you’ll be interacting a lot with Slurm.

 Things to remember…